yaronski/counterculture/README.md

 ### construction notes
-- For lasercutting the box with teeth and slots 5mm MDF was used.
+- For lasercutting the box with teeth and slots, MDF sheets of 5mm thickness were used.
 Takeing into account the kerf of the laser, the vector path's generated from Sketchup must be offset by around .19mm.
 However the exact value might vary depending on the speed used for cutting.
 - Each WAV Audio file must be a 16000 Hz Mono track in the unsigned 8-bit PCM format to work with the [TMRpcm](https://github.com/TMRh20/TMRpcm/wiki) library
 - An Arduino Mega board was used, since I had one laying around and a very limited time-frame.\
 With regard to audio quality, using a Teensy with built-in DAC would be an improvement.